Samia Halaby: Kinetic painting (1983–1995)

-Painterly Abstraction (1991 - 2000)
+Painterly abstraction (1991–2000)

-Early in 1990, Halaby took a long look at all she has done and concluded that it was time create space in the painting relying only on brush marks as the building blocks of the painting.
-Early in the 1980s, she had removed shading and perspective and now she removed shape.
+Early in 1990, Halaby reviewed her entire practice and concluded that it was time to create space in the painting, relying only on brush marks as the building blocks of the work.
+Early in the 1980s she had removed shading and perspective; now she removed shape.
 Allowing only the distribution of brush marks in different size and color to create the space without reference to imagery was both hard and generative.

 New references to how we see began to emerge.
 Halaby often talked about how our eyes shift focus from place to place while we walk and examine our surroundings.
 Thus how we look and not what we look at became the subject of the painting.
 As viewers see distribution of brush marks in a painting, they recognize their own habits of looking at the world and in ways that are not wholly clear, an experience of relative space in an abstract painting emerges.

-Free of the Stretcher (2000 - 2008)
+"Free of the stretcher" (2000–2008)

-Over a long and fertile career, Samia Halaby has always kept the picture plane and its perimeter in focus as a primary compositional player.
-She now begins to contemplate its removal.
-The result was a series of works free of the stretcher.
+Over her long career, Samia Halaby had always kept the picture plane and its perimeter in focus as a primary compositional player, but in 2000 she began to contemplate its removal.
+The result was a series of works "free of the stretcher," which she also called "hanging sculptures."
 Previously painted pieces of canvas were cut and reformed through stitching.
 Paint was applied before and after cutting and to both sides of the canvas fragments.
 The separate pieces were often treated like paintings in their own right.
 While aggregating the pieces she often felt inspired by the beauty of how leaves build to make magnificent trees.

 Hanging Gardens

-Hanging Gardens grew from Halaby's ‘free of the stretcher’ painting where Halaby would cut parts of painted canvas and recombine them.
+Hanging Gardens grew from Halaby's "free of the stretcher" painting where Halaby would cut parts of painted canvas and recombine them.
 Here, a need to collage the parts led to stitching them.
 Methods of attaching consecutive parts led to sensations of tree leaves and branches grew.
-“I was so deeply immersed in these aesthetic exploration feeling as though I was making trees that I had not noticed that the most important principle of growing trees is contradicted by my hanging soft stitchery.
-Thus the idea of hanging gardens suggested itself.”
+"I was so deeply immersed in these aesthetic exploration feeling as though I was making trees that I had not noticed that the most important principle of growing trees is contradicted by my hanging soft stitchery.
+Thus the idea of hanging gardens suggested itself."

-Intuitive Search (2008 - onwards)
+Intuitive search (2008–onwards)

-Beginning with her relationship with Ayyam, Halaby began to rely on her intuitions attempting to exploit the whole of her experience without demanding that growth be a known process or planned exploration.
+Beginning with her relationship with the Ayyam gallery, Halaby began to rely on her intuitions attempting to exploit the whole of her experience without demanding that growth be a known process or planned exploration.
 Echoes of all that she had learnt on a long journey appeared in canvases larger than she had done earlier.
-This most recent period includes at least ten mural sized works.
+This most recent period includes at least ten mural-sized works.
 It is a rich outpouring in pure abstract form that taps into the beauty of nature and of mankind's building.